trishal-singh/video2punctuatedtext/README.md

 # Step 1:
 Create a virtual environment with python 3.7.10 installed.
 If using anaconda then use the below command:</br>

-conda create --name env_name python=3.7.10
+conda create --name env_name python=3.7.10</br>
+Install the following packages:</br>
+torch</br>
+torchaudio</br>
+omegaconf</br>
+If using anaconda then the following commands should work:</br>
+conda install pytorch torchvision torchaudio cpuonly -c pytorch</br>
+conda install -c conda-forge omegaconf</br>

 # Step 2:
 Clone this repository